Is Wayfair Inc. (W) a good stock to buy now?

 Sponsored

-The stock witnessed a 5.62% gain in the last 1 month and extending the period to 3 months gives it a -50.84%, and is -15.47% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.59% over the week and 10.52% over the month.
+The stock witnessed a 43.03% gain in the last 1 month and extending the period to 3 months gives it a -44.86%, and is 24.08% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.58% over the week and 11.41% over the month.

 Wayfair Inc. (W) Analyst Forecasts